abcnews/env-utils/README.md

 ### `requestDOMPermit(key: string, onRevokeHandler?: Function): Promise`

 Request a permit to modify the DOM.

-This is required before modifying the DOM on the Presentation Layer application, and will always be granted on other applications.
+This is advised before modifying the DOM on Presentation Layer generation applications (as they are controlled by React, and will almost certainly undo your own changes).

+DOM modification is usually safe on older generation applications, but permits should be requested anyway, for the sake of consistency.

 The `key` argument is used by Presentation Layer to activate its respective `<Decoy>` component.